vighneshiyer/vighneshiyer.com/content/research/comp-arch/semantic_compression.md

++++
+title = "Semantic Compression Algorithms" date = 2023-12-18
+draft = true
+slug = 'semantic-compression-algorithms'
++++

+Most compression algorithms today operate on a stream of bytes.
+However, if the input has a schema and structure, can we design a framework for describing *semantic* compression algorithms that are lightweight enough to implement in hardware, while retaining the compressibility of heavyweight input-schema-agnostic algorithms?

 ## NoC / Transaction-Level Compression

 - If we have a schema of transactions, and many traces of real traffic, can we find an optimal encoding/decoding scheme to minimize bus/NoC traffic?